KHAAdotPK/JEPA/Implementation/jepa_enhanced_implementation_plan.md

 # JEPA Implementation Plan in Rust - Enhanced Outline

-This document expands on your initial plan, offering suggestions and considerations for each step to aid your JEPA implementation in Rust.
+This document expands on initial plan, offering suggestions and considerations for each step to aid the JEPA implementation in Rust.

 ---